kmurph73/ctes_in_my_pg/README.md

 no support for postgre_ext's [from_cte](https://github.com/DockYard/postgres_ext/blob/master/docs/querying.md#from_cte) because I couldn't get it working and I don't really see the point of it anyway

+PRs for `from_cte` support are of course welcome however

 ## Installation

 Add this line to your application's Gemfile: